-Virginia Allocation Program method Description of methods Goals SOQ Model Funding formula • The board of education and General Assembly share responsibility for formulating the standards of quality for public schools.
+Virginia Allocation Program method Description of methods Goals SOQ Model Funding formula • • The board of education and General Assembly share responsibility for formulating the standards of quality for public schools.
 They estimate the funding needed per pupil to achieve the standards of quality.
 Then each school's funding is determined based on the number of students enrolled.
-The composite index is used to determine the proportion of the funding that the state and localities will be required to provide.
-Ensure a mi support and all students Ensure a minimum level of quality support and instruction is available for all students Base Adequacy Model Base Adequacy • Funding formula Model • Use a formula to determine the funding needs to support academic operations and missions of public higher education.
-The formula is driven by the number of students enrolled in a school, the amount of faculty needed to support students, and any other additional costs needed to operate a university or college.
+The comportion of the funding the funding that the state and localities will be required to provide.
+Ensure a minimum level of quality support and instruction is available for all students Base Adequacy Model Base Adequacy • Funding formula Model • Use a formula to determine the funding needs to support academic operations and missions of public higher education.
+The formula is driven by the number of students enrolled in a school, the amount of faculty needed to support students and any other additional costs needed to operate a university or college.
 The formula uses updated enrollment data each year but the underlying cost per student calculations have not been updated.
-Provide a accepted funding Provide an objective and commonly accepted measure for institutional funding Historical DBHDS Model Funding formula • • The formula accounts for the following measures for each CSB: population, the percentage of population in poverty, disease prevalence measures for each program area, and the ability to pay.
+Provide an objective and commonly accepted measure for institutional funding Historical DBHDS Model Funding formula • • The formula accounts for the following measures for each CSB: population, the percentage of population in poverty, disease prevalence measures for each program area, and the ability to pay.
 A formula is calculated for each program area.
 Population, poverty, local ability to pay measures are used across all formulas.
 The measures for prevalence vary by program.
-Assure (CSB of s) Assure equitable allocations to each CSB of state funds.

-SOURCE: JLARC analysis of interviews with staff and literature review of other Virginia programs.
+Assure equitable allocations to each CSB of state funds.
+SOURCE: JLARC ar alysis of interviews wi th stat SOURCE: JLARC analysis of interviews with staff and literature review of other Virginia programs.